 Read about how Tiny Prints collaborated with Highlands Preschool in Piedmont, California for a highly-effective fundraiser for the school.

 How is school fundraising made possible with affiliate marketing?

-Affiliate marketing is a type of performance-based marketing in which a merchant rewards an affiliate (a school in this case) for each customer that they bring to the merchant via their own marketing efforts.
+Affiliate marketing is a type of performance-based marketing in which a brand rewards an affiliate (a school in this case) for each customer that they bring to the brand via their own marketing efforts.

-So an actual school, a school employee, teacher, or parent could sign up as an affiliate with a merchant that has an affiliate marketing program.
-From there, the school or individual leverages social media, email, and even the school’s website to promote the merchant and communicate that by purchasing products on the merchant’s website, a percentage of the sale will go directly to the school.
+So an actual school, a school employee, teacher, or parent could sign up as an affiliate with a brand that has an affiliate marketing program.
+From there, the school or individual leverages social media, email, and even the school’s website to promote the brand and communicate that by purchasing products on the brand’s website, a percentage of the sale will go directly to the school.

 This type of fundraising makes parents, friends, and family feel good about making purchases through the retailer as they know that some of the money will go back to the school to help enhance kids’ learning experience.

-Fundraising through affiliate marketing channels benefits merchants as well.
+Fundraising through affiliate marketing channels benefits brands as well.
 They are directly reaching their target audience, driving sales, increasing brand awareness, and strengthening their brand.
-Cost-per-acquisition is also low for the retailer as they only pay the affiliate when someone makes a purchase.
+With these campaigns, cost per action (CPA) is also low for the retailer as they only pay the affiliate when someone makes a purchase.